Sign up for an Award

 About the PAL - Corporate Design and Book for an independent techno club - 2018 (see images above and below): PAL is a club for analog techno music in Hamburg, located in the basement of the city's iconic television tower.
 PAL stands for Phase Alternating Line, a transmission technology previously used in analog televisions.
 The TV analogy runs through all elements of the design, for example in the iconographic interference signals, and a digital style that imitates classic teletext.
 The book renders this concept in three ways: the playable vinyl cover, the interference image of analog television, and the horizontal shifts as graphic translations.

 Over the years, the design works of MUTABOR have won more than 500 design awards.
-Among them are those from the iF Design Awards 2020.
-MUTABOR won 7 awards, including 2 that won the iF gold awards 2020.
-For this issue, Package & Design conducted an exclusive interview with Heinrich Paravicini, Chief Creative Officer and Co-Owner of MUTABOR, and selected some exceptional design works of MUTABOR to share with our readers.
+Among them are those from the iF DESIGN AWARD 2020.
+MUTABOR won 7 awards, including 2 that won the iF gold award 2020.
+Package & Design conducted an exclusive interview with Heinrich Paravicini, Chief Creative Officer and Co-Owner of MUTABOR, and selected some exceptional design works of MUTABOR.

 Q: Package & Design | A: Heinrich Paravicini, Chief Creative Officer and Co-Owner of MUTABOR